Onyejekwe1/htmlCssPrepForBeautifulSoup/README.md

 # Portfolio Exercise

-Making a personal site to practice HTML & CSS.
+Making a personal site to practice HTML & CSS, in preparation for Python's beautiful soup framework.